“Old but Gold” contest

 Logo Old But Gold - cellphone

-Did you know that there is around 100 times more gold in a ton of electronic waste than in a ton of gold ore?
+Did you know that there is 50 to 400 times more gold in a ton of electronic waste than in a ton of gold ore?

-Up to 70 different materials and 50 different metals are present in a smartphone, including precious metals such as gold and silver, and rare and special metals such as tantalum, palladium, neodymium and others.
+Up to 70 different materials and 50 different metals are present in a smartphone, including precious metals such as gold and silver, and rare-earth elements such as tantalum, palladium, neodymium and others.

 Knowing that the manufacture of a smartphone accounts for 80% of its environmental footprint, depleting and polluting the soil and water of increasingly vast regions, extending the life of this equipment and avoiding buying a new one are the best ways of reducing this impact.